Peter G. Verniero is Chair of the Firm’s Corporate Internal Investigations and Appellate Practice Groups.

 legal profession published by Gann Law Books.

-Award in recognition of his “leadership in restoring public confidence in the
+recognition of his “leadership in restoring public confidence in the law,”

 As a former state Attorney General, Mr. Verniero is a member of the Society of Attorneys General Emeriti and frequently attends meetings of the National Association of Attorneys General.
 At one national meeting, for example, he sat on a panel of current and former judges, offering insights on effective appellate advocacy before an audience of state solicitors and appellate chiefs.
 He similarly has lectured on effective appellate advocacy at meetings of various county bar associations in New Jersey.